Getting Started

 Samples

-This sample shows a client/server scenario using saga and outbox persistences to store records atomically by leveraging transactions.
+This sample demonstrates a client/server scenario using sagas and outbox persistences to store records atomically by leveraging transactions.

 Projects